monzo/docs/source/includes/_pis.md

 ## Dynamic Client Registration

-We have implemented version 3.2 of the Open Banking Dynamic Client Registration specification.
+We have implemented the `POST /register` endpoint in version 3.2 of the Open Banking Dynamic Client Registration specification.
 You can find the [full specification here](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1078034771/Dynamic+Client+Registration+-+v3.2).

 You can find the appropriate URL and supported configuration in our well-known endpoints for each environment.